• Skip to primary navigation

 Total Time 27 minutes mins

-Course Dessert, Holidays
+Course Dessert, Kid Friendly, Snack

-Servings 8 slices
+Servings 8 per container

 Ingredients

-• 1 can reduced fat crescent rolls
+• 1 8 oz can of refrigerated crescent rolls

-• 2 tbsp instant sugar free vanilla pudding mix
+• 2 tbsp instant sugar-free vanilla pudding mix

-• 1 cup fat free vanilla yogurt
+• 1 cup low-fat vanilla yogurt

-• 1/4 cup Strawberries - diced
+• 1/4 cup strawberries - diced

 • 1/4 cup raspberries